 It is humid in Cameron Highlands for most of the year with regular rain.
 And the temperature can range from 14°C to 28°C.

-If you compare this to the rest of the mainland (~30°C), it’s significantly cooler up in Cameron Highlands!
+If you compare this to the rest of the mainland (~30°C) though, it’s still cooler up in Cameron Highlands!
 Even on the hottest days.